mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/started/index.md

 - Your cluster must have at least three private nodes.

 # Types of Installation Methods
-There are three types of installation methods:
+There are four types of installation methods:
-- Default installation is the basic installation method.
+1. Default installation is the basic installation method.
 This method is used to install Kafka on a DC/OS cluster using CLI commands.
-- Minimal installation is used to install Kafka on a local C/OS cluster using [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant) and is specific for development purposes.
+2. Minimal installation is used to install Kafka on a local C/OS cluster using [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant) and is specific for development purposes.
-- Custom installation is used to install Kafka on DC/OS cluster using a customized JSON file.
+3. Custom installation is used to install Kafka on DC/OS cluster using a customized JSON file.
-- Multiple Kafka cluster installation is used to install multiple Kafka clusters using custom configurations.
+4. Multiple Kafka cluster installation is used to install multiple Kafka clusters using custom configurations.

 ## Default Installation